Virtnet-bond/documentation/src/docs/misc/download-vm-templates.md

 In our case, this is how it can look like, if we want to group multiple versions of the same OS together.

 ![Screenshot of an example template group](/assets/images/example_template_group.png)

+### Custom Configuration Changes

+Based within `src/main.rs` is a subsection bracketed within lines 47-72.
+This is where the template locations are located.
+You may add or remove these entries to either add partial or custom installation of templates at your discretion.
+The templates added here are maintained by the developers in a fully compatible manner.
+There is no guarantee that the addition of templates of an unknown source may not pose a security risk.
+These templates utilize Cloud-init for most applicable variables applied.